Offering a headphone amplifier with a choice of valve or solid state drivers, Paul Rigby reviews the Schiit Mjolnir 2

 No more puns on the name ‘Schiit’.
 I’m done.
 And so should everyone else for that matter.
 It’s old now.
 But this headphone amplifier certainly isn’t.
 In fact, there are plenty of new ideas in and around this design that immediately took my eye and made it a prime candidate for review.

 Basically, what you’ve got here is a USA-made (manufactured, not assembled) balanced hybrid headphone amp that offers LISST technology.
-LISST allows you to remove those valves you can see, poking up just about the upper part of the chassis and replace them with, what look like, rather weird looking ‘solid valves’ (see image on the lower right).
+LISST allows you to remove those valves you can see, poking up just about the upper part of the chassis and replace them with, what look like, rather weird looking ‘solid valves’ (see image below, towards the end).
 In fact, these ‘plugs’ turn the amp into a solid state machine.
 Alternatively, you can also ‘roll’ your own valves by replacing the included models and replacing the standard 6BZ7 valves for anything in the 6DJ8, 6922, ECC88, and 2492 families.

 Featuring a switchable gain toggle switch on the front of the chassis, this means that you can bring in more sensitive earphones.
 The Mjolnir 2 also offers both balanced and single-ended inputs, switchable via the front panel.
 Balanced and single-ended headphone outputs and balanced and single-ended preamp outputs are also available.
 Hence, the Mjolnir can serve as a preamp for your power amps or powered monitors to allow you to reduce your hi-fi footprint, if you are short of space or have specific requirements.